hcorrada/networks-across-scales/content/homeworks/stat_models/index.md

 ## Stochastic Block Models

 Fit a stochastic block model to the trophic network.
 You can use the `mixer` R package as described in SAND Ch.
 6. for this task.
-Alternatively, you can use any appropriate implementation of the EM algorithm and a suitable model selection criterion (AIC, BIC, or ICL).
+Alternatively, you can use any appropriate implementation of the EM algorithm and a suitable model selection criterion (AIC, BIC, or ICL). **UPDATE: The `mixer` package is not available for R 3.5, use package `blockmodels` instead.**

 In Python, you can use the `graph-tool` https://graph-tool.skewed.de/.
 More information about SBM and extensions found here: https://graph-tool.skewed.de/static/doc/demos/inference/inference.html#the-stochastic-block-model-sbm.

 Report on the resulting structure of the class membership probability distributions of the species.
 Comment on how your result relates to the results reported in the paper.
 Is there any correlation between class membership and vertex attributes reported for these species?
 One way to answer the latter is to perform a regression analysis modeling vertex attributes dependent on class membership, taking the most likely class label for each species.